deekayen/ansible-role-mde/README.md

-Deploy Microsoft Defender for Endpoint
+Deploy Microsoft Defender for Endpoint for Linux
 ===========

 [![CI](https://github.com/deekayen/ansible-role-mdatp/workflows/CI/badge.svg)](https://github.com/deekayen/ansible-role-mdatp/actions?query=workflow%3ACI) [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)